 Dual-Range Teletouch

-Pulled from Production: Electric Wipers Electric Windshield Wipers were replaced with vacuum-powered wipers on all Citations and Corsairs in production, starting on August 22, 1957, because the supplier Delco-Remy was unable to provide the motors for the Edsel.
+Available for a Limited Time: Electric Wipers Electric Windshield Wipers were replaced with vacuum-powered wipers on all Citations and Corsairs in production, starting on August 22, 1957.
+The common perception places blame on the supplier (Delco-Remy) as being unable to provide the motors for the Edsel.
+In fact, electric wipers on the senior series Edsel were never intended to be long-term options.